BlogComposting Deep-Dive: How It Works, What You Can Compost, and More

 These products may have the potential to biodegrade because of how they're produced, but they can only really biodegrade under very specific conditions that can't just be fulfilled by a home composting bin or even a large composting facility.

-All in all, if you want to get started composting at home, stick to organic items you know will compost, and take compostable plastics to a facility near you that are equipped to handle them.
+All in all, if you want to get started composting at home, stick to organic items you know will compost, and take compostable plastics to a facility near you that is equipped to handle them.

 Even though composting feels confusing at times, just continue doing the best you can.
 The planet will thank you for your efforts.